microsoft/aroworkshop/_entries/03-02 deployment.md

 ### Create new project

+Create a new project called "OSToy" in your cluster.

 {% collapsible %}

-Create a new project called "OSToy" in your cluster using the following command
+Use the following command

 `oc new-project ostoy`